markniu/PandaPi/README.md

 # PandaPi is a software for 3D printer
 ##  Use Raspberry Pi as a brain that run the Marlin&Octoprint on Raspberry Pi directly.
 Improve print speed and smoothness
-### Standing on the shoulders of giants, there will be more possibilities in the 3D printing world.
    If you want to run PandaPi on RPi, you need one following extra board that can be droppd in creality Ender3 printer with this board+Raspberry Pi ,just need to print one case for it.

 ![](https://raw.githubusercontent.com/markniu/PandaPi/master/doc/image/91109225253.jpg)